microsoft/vscode-docs/docs/python/debugging.md

 A configuration drives VS Code's behavior during a debugging session.
 Configurations are defined in a `launch.json` file that's stored in a `.vscode` folder in your workspace.

-> [!NOTE]
-> In order to change debugging configuration, your code must be stored in a folder.
+> **Note** In order to change debugging configuration, your code must be stored in a folder.

 To initialize debug configurations, first select the Debug View in the sidebar: